 We know that in all things God works for the good of those who love Him, who have been called according to His purpose….Be strong and courageous.
 Do not be terrified; do not be discouraged, for the LORD your God will be with you wherever you go.8

 Closing Thoughts.
-Try one to practice one of these items each day.
+Try one to practice one or more of these items each day.
 They can help you make progress in hopefulness.
-The Bible is an optimistic book; it has a happy ending with Jesus and His people triumphing over evil.
+The Bible is an optimistic book.
+It has a happy ending with Jesus and His people triumphing over evil.
 All pains and problems will be purged forever when the Lord returns.
 For those who cling to Christ, Heaven awaits us.
 And Heaven’s hope now casts its warm glow over our present lives, making even our worst days bearable.
 Praise the Lord!

 Notes: Some ideas adapted and expanded from Sue Patton Thoele, former hospice chaplain and bereavement group leader.